Buying art supplies online is an amazing solution when you can’t go out or there aren’t any art supplies stores near you.

 All of these sites have something to offer to art journalists such as paint, stamps, stencils, etc. Maybe you won’t find everything at Spellbinders, but you sure will discover amazing choices of paints at Blick or Jerry’s Artarama.

-I’ve also done a poll in one of art journaling Facebook groups, and most people voted for Blick Art, followed by Scrapbook.com and Joggles.
+I’ve also done a poll in one of the art journaling Facebook groups, and most people voted for Blick Art, followed by Scrapbook.com and Joggles.